Kariavattom: Economy

 Technopark, India's largest IT and electronics industrial park, is located in Kariavattom.
 The Trivandrum International Stadium (Greenfield Stadium) was inaugurated on 26 January 2015; it is the first stadium in the country coming up on DBOT (Design-Build- Operate and Transfer) basis.

+Religion

+Hinduism is the predominant religion.
+The Kariavattom Sastha Temple is dedicated to lord Ayyappa and it lies on the NH-49 (Kanyakumari-Salem highway).